sdiehl/wiwinwlh/tutorial.md

 Fortunately, GHC will warn us by default about missing record fields.

-What's not immediately apparent is that bottoms are used extensively throughout [the Prelude](#prelude), some for practical reasons others for historical reasons.
-The canonical example is the ``head`` function which as written ``[a] -> a`` could not be well-typed without the bottom.
+Bottoms are used extensively throughout [the Prelude](#prelude), although this fact may not be immediately apparent.
+The reasons for including bottoms are either practical or historical.

+The canonical example is the ``head`` function which has type ``[a] -> a``.
+This function could not be well-typed without the bottom.

 ~~~~ {.haskell include="src/01-basics/bottoms.hs"}
 ~~~~